 Accurate medical records are essential for patients.
-As a health information technician, you’ll ensure that medical records are accurate and help prevent medical complications.
+As a health information technician (program offered on campus and online), you’ll ensure that medical records are accurate and help prevent medical complications.
 Your technical skills will be vital to the operation of a medical record department in any healthcare facility.

 Benefits of studying HIT at DSU

 As part of the health information technology (HIT) program, you'll complete supervised professional practice.
 These internships are completed at a healthcare facility and provide hands-on training and networking.